synavate/LatentSpace-vault/README.md

-# Synavate User Vault - Product Explorations and Requirements.
+# Synavate User Vault - Exploring our options.

 [Please enter into discussion here with the Friends, Contributors and Community of Synavate]
 Contact: core@synavate.tech